Get involved with the Youth Commission

 The Youth Commission allows young people to get involved and have their say about policing and crime where they live.

-The North Yorkshire Youth Commission enables young people to support, challenge and inform the work of the North Yorkshire Police, Fire and Crime Commissioner, Julia Mulligan, and North Yorkshire Police.
+The North Yorkshire Youth Commission enables young people to support, challenge and inform the work of the North Yorkshire Police, Fire and Crime Commissioner, and North Yorkshire Police.
 This is a very important role, because it helps the Commissioner and the Police to make better decisions to meet the needs of young people.

 2. Who can join the North Yorkshire Youth Commission?